tc39/proposal-pattern-matching/README.md

-(Boolean, String, Number, BigInt, Symbol) expose a built-in Symbol.customMatcher static method, matching if and only if the matchable is a primitive corresponding to that type.
-The return value of a successful match
+(Boolean, String, Number, BigInt, Symbol) expose a built-in Symbol.customMatcher static method, matching if and only if the matchable is a primitive (or a boxed object) corresponding to that type The return value of a successful match
 (for the purpose of [extractor patterns](#extractor-patterns)) is an iterator containing the (possibly auto-unboxed) primitive value.